unrealircd/unrealircd-contrib/README.md

 This is the unrealircd-contrib repository.
 It contains 3rd party modules for UnrealIRCd 5.

+**UnrealIRCd 5 is End Of Life, see https://www.unrealircd.org/docs/UnrealIRCd_5_EOL**

+This branch is no longer receiving any updates and is locked.

 ## Use at your own risk

 These third party modules are **not** written by the UnrealIRCd team and not tested by us.